-The Rupture Pin valves relieve pressure at set point with predetermined accuracy and dependability.
-The valves consist of a piston and seat, restrained from movement by a slender round pin known as the buckling pin.
-The piston and seat have a bubble-tight seal while under pressure.
-The pin will buckle at set point from an axial force applied by the system pressure acting on the piston.
+The Rupture Pin valve relieves pressure at a specific set point with predetermined accuracy and dependability.
+This system consists of a piston and seat, restrained from movement by a slender round pin, known as the buckling pin.
+The piston and seat exhibit a bubble-tight seal while under pressure.
+The pin will buckle at the predetermined set point from an axial force applied by the system pressure acting on the piston.
 Each valve is self-contained and self-actuating.
-When the pin is buckled, the valve is full open in a matter of milliseconds.
-The pin is external to the system being protected and is tightly held in place at both pin ends.
+Upon buckling of the pin, the valve is left fully open in a matter of milliseconds.
+The pin is external to the protected system and is tightly held in place at both ends.

 EULER'S LAW OF COMPRESSED COLUMNS

-By using Euler’s Law of Compressed Columns, the pin's diameter, length, and material can be determined and the set point accurately predicted, every time.
+In applying Euler’s Law of Compressed Columns, the pin's diameter, length, and material can be calculated for each specific application and the set point accurately predicted, every time.

-The pin dimensions must be precise; we control the pin diameter by measuring to 5 decimal places and the length is measured to 4 decimal places, insuring the necessary quality control and set point repeatability.
+Pin dimensions require absolute precision.
+The pin diameter is controlled by measuring it to 5 decimal places and the length of the pin is measured to 4 decimal places, ensuring essential quality control and consistent set point repeating.
 The modulus of elasticity of the pin material is the only variable due to ambient temperature.
-Using materials that have a minimal change in modulus of elasticity in the temperature range where the valve will be in service solves this challenge.
+This variable can be mitigated by utilizing materials that have a minimal change in modulus of elasticity in the temperature range where the valve will be in service.

-- There are no limits to valve size or set points.
-Rupture Pin valves have been successfully built as small as 1/8th of an inch to 48” diameter.
+There are no limits to valve size or set point.
+Rupture Pin valves have been successfully implemented ranging from 1/8thof an inch to 48 inches in diameter.
 Pressure set points can be set as low as 2 inches of water column to as high as 100,000 psi.
 Vacuums can be set as low as 1 psi.

-- Rupture Pin and Buckling Pin Valves can be made of special alloy materials, plastics or be glass lined to meet your unique situations.
+Rupture Pin and Buckling Pin Valves can be made of special alloy materials, plastics, or be glass lined to meet your company’s unique needs.

-- The body of a Rupture Pin relief valve can also be a quarter-turn ball or butterfly valve.
-In all types, the valve goes to a full open position in only milliseconds.
+The exterior of a Rupture Pin relief valve can also be a quarter-turn ball or butterfly valve.
+Regardless of casing style, all varieties of Rupture Pin valves will adjust to a full open position in only milliseconds.

 VALVE CERTIFICATION TESTS

-Certification tests are done on all valves before they leave our facility.
-The ASME standard calls for set point variation of +5%, but rarely is the deviation over +3% from set point; +1% is common.
+Certification tests are completed on all valves prior to exiting our facility.
+ASME standard calls for set point variation of +5%, but rarely deviates over +3% from set point, +1% is common.
 After successful valve testing, three pins are tested on the Tinius Olsen machine to determine a load vs time curve for the archives.
-This insures consistency between pin material lots
+This ensures consistency between pin material lots.

 Special machines are used to cut the pins to length perpendicular to the pin axis and polish the cut ends.
-All pins are tagged with all pertinent information required to match the pin to the valve.
-All valves have a serial number stamped on the bonnet and valve label.
-New pins may be ordered with just the valve serial number.
-Pin orders before noon on business days can be shipped to you on the same day.
+Every pin is tagged with all pertinent information required to match each pin to its corresponding valve.
+All valves are stamped with a serial on the bonnet and valve label.
+New pins may be ordered using only the valve serial number.
+Pin orders before noon on regular business days can be shipped to you same day.

-- The Rupture Pin valve will give you an immediate visual indication that you have had a relief action without the need to disassemble your system – as you would have to do with a disc, where broken disc indicators are not reliable.
+The Rupture Pin valve offers an immediate visual indication that a relief action has occurred, eliminating the need to disassemble your system – as is necessary with disc valve technology.
+Unlike Rupture Pin Technology, broken disc indicators are unreliable.

-- We have also found that operators are replacing many of their resetting relief valves with our Rupture Pin Valve because of the problems associated with mandated yearly valve tests.
-Spring loaded relief valves will leak near set pressure and pilot operated relief valves get plugged and will give you a false sense of security.
-The Rupture Pin valve will give you a bubble-tight seal until the pin buckles.
-Unlike spring loaded relief valves, Rupture Pin relief valves give full opening port at set point.
+Many relief valves have been replaced in various system applications with Rupture Pin technology in order to minimize problems associated with mandatory yearly valve testing requirements.
+For example, spring loaded relief valves are known to leak near set pressure point and pilot operated relief valves tend to get clogged, resulting in a false sense of security.
+Comparatively, Rupture Pin valves provide a bubble-tight seal until the pin buckles.
+Unlike spring loaded relief valves, Rupture Pin relief valves offer full opening port at set point.

 HIGH PRESSURE RELIEF SUCCESS